kentuky2010/AnotherNewbie/README.md

-My first project in GitHub
+My first project in GitHub, just to experiment things.